joelwross/tutorials/src/css-frameworks/index.md

 <script defer src="bower_components/bootstrap/dist/js/bootstrap.min.js"></script>
 ```

+Note that the URLs in the `href` attributes are no longer absolute URLs pointing to a CDN.
+Instead they are relative URLs pointing to a sub-directory named `bower_components`.
+This directly will need to be on your web server so that the server can send these files to the user's browser.

 When new developers join your project, they can quickly install all the packages listed in the `bower.json` file, as well as all of their dependencies, using this one command:

 ```bash
 $ bower install
 ```

+Because this simple command will install the packages on-demand, it's customary to add the `bower_components` directory to your `.gitignore` file.
+That way the files in that directory won't be added to your repository.
+The only exception to this rule is if you are using GitHub pages to host your site.
+If so, the `bower_components` directory must be added to your repo so that GitHub pages can serve the files to the browser.

 You can also use `bower` to upgrade packages, or remove them from your project.
 See the [bower documentation](https://bower.io/docs/api/) for more details.

 ### Which is Best?
 CDN or Download?

 If you ask a group of developers which is the better approach&mdash;linking to a CDN or downloading via a package manager&mdash;you'll probably start a very heated debate.
-It's kind of like the [spaces vs tabs](https://www.youtube.com/watch?v=SsoOG6ZeyUI) debate.
+It's kind of like the [spaces *v.* tabs](https://www.youtube.com/watch?v=SsoOG6ZeyUI) debate.
 Each method has its benefits and drawbacks, and neither option is clearly superior to the other.
 But choose you must, and your choice should be something you stick with.
 The one thing you don't want to do is mix the two approaches in one project.

 If you are new to web development and can't decide which approach to use, link to the CDN version.
 It's simple and the lack of offline support probably won't affect you much.